void-linux/void-packages/README.md

 - GNU bash
 - xbps >= 0.43.1

-A privileged group is required to be able to execute `xbps-uchroot(8)`, by default in void it's the `xbuilder` group.

 ### Quick setup in Void

-Add your user to the `xbuilder` group:
+If your system does not support `user namespaces` your user must be added to a special group to be able to use `xbps-uchroot(8)`:

     # usermod -a -G xbuilder <user>